openeventdata/scraper/README.md

 The scraper requires  a running MongoDB instance to dump the scraped stories into.
-Make sure you have MongoDB [installed](http://docs.mongodb.org/manual/installation/) and type `mongod` at the terminal to begin the instance.
+Make sure you have MongoDB [installed](http://docs.mongodb.org/manual/installation/) and type `mongod` at the terminal to begin the instance if your install method didn't set up the MongoDB process to run automatically.
 MongoDB doesn't require you to prepare the collection or database ahead of time, so when you run the program it should automatically create a database called `event_scrape` with a collection called `stories`.
 Once you've run  `python scraper.py`, you can verify that the stories are in the Mongo database by opening a new terminal window and typing `mongo`.
-NOTE: the scraper runs once every hour, meaning that stories may not immediately appear in your database.
-To force immediate scraping, comment out the scheduling part at the end of `scraper.py` and uncomment `call_scrape_func`.

 To interface with Mongo, enter `mongo` at the command line.
 From inside Mongo, type `show dbs` to verify that there's a database called `event_scrape`.
 Enter the database with `use event_scrape` and type `show collections` to make sure there's a `stories` collection.